MAPC/youth-match-v2/rails/README.md

 8. `rake lottery:match` to match positions to jobs
 9. `rake lottery:print` to print information about the lottery results

+*Note*: When running the lottery for real, you need to make sure the applicants that are going to be matched for the round have their lottery_activated status set to true.
+By default imported applicants will have this set.
+But you can also run the UpdateLotteryActivatedCandidatesJob in order to pull the latest status from ICIMS.

 ## Algorithm Explanation

 Our algorithm works in the following manner: